vhiribarren/atom-tetromino/README.md

 ## TODO

+- [ ] Change display method which is currently quick and dirty and is only there for test (but still keep "character"-type display?)
 - [ ] Display blocks in color
 - [ ] Display number of deleted lines
 - [ ] Display current level